 - Switch from toothpaste to baking soda, in a spice shaker.
 Use a wooden compostable toothbrush.

-- All you need for your nails is a nail clipper, stainless steel file and the homemade balm in my book for moisture and shine.
+- All you need for your nails is a nail clipper, glass shining file and the homemade balm in my book for moisture and shine.

 - Forget about Q-tips, they are not good for you anyways.